erwanriou/twitterfake/README.md

-To lunch the application :
+To run the application :

 open your terminal on the top of the current folder npm install